-Marcia has been recognized in the 2012-2016 editions of the Canadian Legal Lexpert Directory in the area of employment law.
+Marcia has been recognized continuously since 2012 in the Canadian Legal Lexpert Directory in the area of employment law.
 She was the Chair of the B.C.
 Industry Training Appeal Board and the Vice-Chair of the Community Care and Assisted Living Appeal Board of British Columbia.
 In 2013, she was a sessional lecturer in Employment Law at the University of Victoria.

 Marcia began practicing in Vancouver after clerking with the British Columbia Court of Appeal.
 She subsequently became a senior counsel at the B.C.
 Labour Relations Board and later transferred to a position with the then Public Service Employee Relations Commission providing advocacy and bargaining services to the Government of British Columbia.

 In 1998 she joined the Victoria-based labour and employment firm Fuller, Pearlman, McNeil before joining a national law firm in 2008